 It is a significant professional landmark.
-ABAARM certification denotes peer recognition in the fastest-growing new hightech medical specialty.
-Readily establish your practice as a leading facility for Anti-Aging healthcare, by receiving new patient referrals from patients seeking qualified Anti-Aging doctors via A4M and the World Health Network (www.A4M.com).
-Most importantly, the growing number of ABAARM-certified physicians will help A4M to achieve formal sub-specialty recognition and a new status for both Anti-Aging medicine and for those practicing it as qualified clinicians.
+ABAARM certification denotes peer recognition in the fastest-growing medical specialty.
+Readily establish your practice as a leading facility for Anti-Aging healthcare, by receiving new referrals from patients seeking qualified Anti-Aging doctors via A4M and the World Health Network (www.A4M.com).
+Most importantly, the growing number of ABAARM-certified physicians will help A4M to achieve formal sub-specialty recognition, and a new status for both Anti-Aging medicine and those practicing the specialty.

-No, membership in good standing in A4M and exam registration will start the process.
-The Board Registrar will work with you obtaining the remainder of your requirements.
+No, membership in good standing with A4M and exam registration will start the process.
+The Board Registrar will work with you in order to obtain the remainder of your requirements.